compliance-framework/configuration-service/README.md

 ```

 ## License
-This project is licensed under the Apache-2.0 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU AGPLv3 License - see the [LICENSE](LICENSE) file for details.